kristopolous/db.js/README.md

 hasKey is simply <a href=#missing>missing</a> followed by an invert.
 It's worth noting that this means it's implicitly an OR because !
 A & B = A | B

 <h4><a name=has> [chain] has( multi )</a> [ <a href=#toc-finding>top</a> ] </h4>
-This is the reverse of has.
+This is the reverse of isin.
 If you do

 db.insert({a: [1, 2, 3]})